CourseReps/ECEN489-Spring2015/Project1/Team3/README.md

 **Module Lead: Yajie**
 ###Essentials:

-Collaborate with PB team expert to find a suitable interface for collecting data from the PB.
+Collaborate with PB team lead to find a suitable interface for collecting data from the PB.

 ## Server (The Notorious S.V.R.)